amnonn122/Bus-Company-Management-System-Chatrooms-GPS/README.md

-# Bus Company Managment System - Chatrooms & Maps
+# Bus Company Managment System - Chatroom & GPS

 This is a final project that I did in high school which combined knowledge in several fields including communication and servers, Python language, frontend and creating an application, working with government databases, GPS interfaces, etc.